-Office hrs.: 9-9:25 MW, 10:30-11:20 MWF, or by appointment -Waters 312 (except no office hours on Mon., March 11, and Mon., March 25).
+Office hours: 9:30-10:00, 1:50-2:20, or by appointment--Waters 312 (I will notify you in advance about any day when there will be no office hours).

 Analyzes capitalism in the United States, Japan, and Germany; transition by Russia, Poland, the Czech Republic, and Hungary to market economies; economic reform in China, India, Mexico, Brazil, Argentina, and East and Southeast Asia; African economic development; and the Marxian critique of capitalism.
 Pr.: Econ 110 or 120.
 The course is a university general education course and counts for the international studies secondary major and Arts and Sciences' international overlay.